montlikadani/TabList/README.md

 ***

-A fully configurable plugin that allows all online players that are one the server to get an animated tablist with header/footer, which is configurable per config.
+A configurable plugin that allows all online players that are one the server to get an animated tablist with header/footer, which is configurable per config.

 ## Link
 * [Spigot](https://www.spigotmc.org/resources/46229/)